Vonage/vonage-node-code-snippets/README.md

 # Nexmo Quickstart Examples for Node.JS

 The purpose of the quickstart guide is to provide simple examples focused on one goal.
-For example, sending and SMS, handling and incoming SMS webhook, making a Text to Speech call.
+For example, sending an SMS, handling an incoming SMS webhook or making a Text to Speech call.

 ## Setup